 Continued from previous post, overview & background on the Compaq Portable 486 <<<

-Setting up the Compaq Portable 486 is a bit of a hassle in a similar way to the Compaq Portable 386 – it does not have a BIOS – meaning that it relies on a floppy based program to make configuration changes.
-These settings are stored by a Dallas RTC chip which typically has run flat by 2019.
-Fortunately, the Dallas RTC chip is socketed (unlike the Compaq clamshell SLT series) meaning it can be easily replaced.
-What is not so easy, however, is running the setup program – which is mandatory to run after swapping out the RTC chip.
-Without running setup, you will be presented with error codes and won’t be able to boot to MS-DOS.
+Setting up the Compaq Portable 486 is a bit of a hassle similar to the Compaq Portable 386 – it does not have a BIOS – meaning that it relies on a floppy-based program to make configuration changes.
+These settings are stored by a Dallas RTC chip, which usually will have run flat by 2019.
+Fortunately, the Dallas RTC chip is socketed (unlike the Compaq clamshell SLT series), meaning it can be easily replaced.
+However, what is not so easy is running the setup program – which is mandatory to run after swapping out the RTC chip.
+Without running setup, you will be presented with error codes, and the computer won’t boot to MS-DOS.

 Downloading the software and creating a boot disk was a nightmare as there are not that many of these computers still around, meaning that there were not that many posts online about which program (Softpaq) to use to generate the disk.